twillis209/r-tomics/README.md

 The YAML file defining the `tomics-dev` `conda` environment is located in the project's root directory.

-The `recipe.yml` file needs to have the following fields updated for a new version:
-- version field
-- sha256 field

 ```bash
 git tag "v$version"
 git push "v$version"